antononcube/MathematicaForPrediction/MarkdownDocuments/Monad-code-generation-and-extension.md

 different functions are used if that variable is a ClassifierFunction object or an association of named `ClassifierFunction` objects.

 Note the demonstrated granularity and sequentiality of the operations coming from using a monad structure.
-If those kind of operations it would be easy to make interpreters for natural language DSLs.
+With those kind of operations it would be easy to make interpreters for natural language DSLs.

 ### Another usage example